-10 Best Christmas Light Displays to Celebrate Christmas in Chicago
+Christmas in Chicago – 10 Best Christmas Light Displays in 2019

 Morton Arboretum – Illumination Tree Lights

-Every year Morton Arboretum hosts Illumination Tree Lights at Morton Arboretum.
-You will find a one-mile paved path filled with interactive lighting effects to highlight the many beautiful trees.
+Every year Morton Arboretum hosts Illumination Tree Lights.
+Visitors walk a one-mile paved path filled with interactive lighting effects to highlight the many beautiful trees.
 You can watch multicolored lights dance to symphonic music, view cool artistic tree like sculptures, and let star lights cover you in a grove of trees.
-New this year kids can hug a tree and see a cool response.
+A new route has been created this year to allow a more spacious pathway.
 This is a ticketed event you can find the details and price here.

 Museum of Science & Industry

-Every year the Museum of Science and Industry hosts its annual Christmas Around the World Display.
+Every year the Museum of Science and Industry hosts its annual Christmas Around the World Display and Holidays of Light.
 Over 50 beautiful trees are on display representing different countries throughout the world.
 Learn about the history and culture of different countries by exploring how they decorate their holiday trees.
 Your kids will love seeing all the different types of ornaments and big beautiful displays.
 On weekends you can enjoy live preformances too.

 Tip: If you go over winter break the museum gets really crowded and the parking lot can fill up.
 Make sure to arrive early to get the most out of your day.
 We go every year at this time and even though it’s crowded it’s still a lot of fun for the family.
-Learn more tips for the Museum of Science and Industry.
+Learn more tips for your visit to Museum of Science and Industry.

 Holiday in the Park at Six Flags Great America